Post Summary: The Best Washington Beaches at Exactly What To Do At Each

 Westhaven State Park: If you’re looking for cold-water surfing, look no further than this Washington beach!
 Half Moon Bay has 1,215 feet of shoreline and sizable waves perfect for west coast surfers.
 Westport is even home to the surf competition, Clean Water Classic, held annually.

 Twin Harbors State Park: Explore the tall dune grass, walk along the driftwood-covered shoreline or even storm-watch in the winter season.
-Twin Harbors also has a great selection of cabins, yurts, and camping spots for rent any time of year.
+Twin Harbors also has a great selection of cabins, yurts, and camping spots for rent at any time of year.

 Best for: family vacations, crabbing, bodyboarding.